Close

 View QQI details

-• You are interested in studying the human mind and behaviours with the rigours of scientific testing
+>This degree is for students who are interested in studying the human mind and behaviours with the rigours of scientific testing.

-• You wish to use research methods including observation, measurement, hypothesis testing, experimentation, logical inference and statistical analysis
+>Students use research methods including observation, measurement, hypothesis testing, experimentation, logical inference and statistical analysis.

 Psychological Studies is a subject in the Bachelor of Arts degree MH101.
 There is no transfer option from MH101 into MH106.